Tat Wood

-In addition to this series, Wood has contributed to non-fiction works for other publishers, including Relative Dissertations in Time and Space (Manchester University press 2006), The Cult TV Book (IB Tauris 2010), TARDIS Outside In volume 2 (ATB Books 2013), and Outside In Boldly Goes (2015).
-In November 2014 he gave a talk for the 'ON TV' symposium held in Sheffield by University of Northampton.
+In addition to this series, Wood has contributed to non-fiction works for other publishers, including Time and Relative Dissertations in Space (Manchester University Press 2006), The Cult TV Book (IB Tauris 2010), TARDIS Outside In, Volume 2 (ATB Books 2013), and Outside In Boldly Goes (2015).
+In November 2014 he gave a talk for the "ON TV" symposium held in Sheffield by the University of Northampton.
 He and Ail wrote World History in Minutes for Quercus Books in 2015.

-Wood has written for Doctor Who Magazine, Starburst, TV Zone, Film Review and Xpose on subjects as diverse as crop circles, art fraud, the problems of adapting children's novels for television and the Piltdown hoax.
-In a 1993 edition of "Dreamwatch", he wrote a piece entitled "Hai!
-Anxiety", in which the Jon Pertwee era of the series was – unusually for the time – held up to sustained criticism.
+Wood has written for Doctor Who Magazine, Starburst, TV Zone, Film Review and XPosé on subjects as diverse as crop circles, art fraud, the problems of adapting children's novels for television and the Piltdown hoax.
+In a 1993 edition of Dreamwatch, he wrote a piece entitled "Hai!
+Anxiety", in which he criticised the Jon Pertwee era of the series.

 He is also active in Doctor Who fandom, notably as editor of the fanzines Spectrox, Yak Butter Sandwich and Spaceball Ricochet.
 Some of his fan writing was included in the anthology Licence Denied, published in 1997.